Auto-ARGUE: LLM-Based Report Generation Evaluation: Experiments

-We evaluate \aargue on the 51 runs from the RG pilot task of the TREC 2024 NeuCLIR track \cite{lawrie2025overview}, which requires generating \emph{English} reports from one of three \emph{non-English} collections (Chinese, Russian, Farsi---17 runs each).
-Human assessors judged sentence support and nugget recall on reports for the same 21 topics for each run.
-Each topic has 10-20 nuggets, and assessors also identified documents attesting each answer, thus providing (binary) relevance labels.
+We first evaluate \aargue on the 51 runs from the TREC 2024 NeuCLIR report generation pilot task \cite{lawrie2025overview}, in which English reports are generated based on documents from one of three non-English collections: Chinese, Russian, and Farsi (17 runs each).
+Human assessors judged sentence precision and nugget recall on reports for the same 21 topics for each run.
+Topics have 10--20 nuggets, and assessors also identified documents attesting each answer.\footnote{Since a document's relevance in \aargue is determined by whether it attests a nugget answer, we thus also have human-judged document relevance labels.}

-Separately, we obtain the same metrics from \aargue, using Llama-3.3 70B as the LLM judge \cite{grattafiori2024llama} for D, C, G, and H judgments in \autoref{fig:argue}.
+Next, we obtain these same metrics from \aargue, using Llama-3.3 70B as the LLM judge \cite{grattafiori2024llama} for all non-trivial judgments in \autoref{fig:argue} (i.e., D, C, G, and H).
 B judgments use the human relevance assessments.
 Since all NeuCLIR nuggets are \emph{answerable}, E and F judgments are not generated.
 We obtain system rankings from (a) assessor-based and (b) \aargue-based macro-average sentence precision and nugget recall across all topics for each language.
-We compute agreement between these rankings using (i) Kendall's tau and (ii) accuracy w.r.t.\ whether two Wilcoxon tests---one for the assessor-based ranking and one for the LLM-based one---agree on a given pair of runs. \autoref{fig:agreement} presents the results.
+We compute agreement between these rankings using (i) Kendall's $\tau$ and (ii) the fraction of all pairs of runs for which two run-level Wilcoxon tests---one for the assessor-based ranking and one for the \aargue-based ranking---agree on which of the two runs is superior. \autoref{fig:agreement} presents the results.
 Broadly, we observe good agreement between the two rankings on both metrics, with particularly strong results on sentence precision.
-More capable LLM judges could yield even stronger agreement.
+We observe fairly minor cross-lingual variation on sentence precision, but larger variation on nugget recall, which may partly be explained by the variation in nugget answers attested by the documents in each language.